-- A. The Council will require development in the setting of Scheduled Ancient Monuments to protect their heritage significance. - B. The Council will require applications for development to make proportionate provision for the assessment and evaluation of archaeology on the site, including: - Desk based assessments and, where necessary, field evaluation for major developments proposed in Archaeological Priority Areas. - 2.
-Desk based archaeological assessments and, where necessary, field evaluation for small developments within Archaeological Priority Areas and major developments outside of Archaeological Priority Areas unless preapplication advice has been obtained from the Greater London Archaeological Advisory Service that this is not necessary, taking into account the impact of the proposed development and including proportionate mitigation measures, and, where appropriate taking opportunities better to reveal or reinterpret archaeological remains and discoveries for the local community. - 4.42 Archaeological remains constitute some of the most important surviving evidence of the Borough's past, but they are a finite and fragile resource.
-Such remains (and their settings) should not be harmed, directly or indirectly, without clear justification taking into account the significance of the remains and the need for the development, to ensure the Borough's past is not needlessly lost.

-- 4.43 The Borough contains two Scheduled Ancient Monuments: the Brick Kiln in Walmer Road and Kensington Palace, which are designated heritage assets.
-Any changes to these are controlled by a separate consent system, administered by Historic England, but development close to them may affect their setting. - 4.44 There are also a number of Archaeological Priority Areas in the Borough.
+- A. The Council will require development in or in the setting of Scheduled Monuments to protect their national importance and significance. - B. The Council will support applications for development within Archaeological Priority Areas, and for major development outside Archaeological Priority Areas subject to proportionate provision for the assessment, evaluation, and protection of archaeology on the site, including field evaluation where appropriate consistent with the significance of the archaeological asset.
+Permission will be granted where the archaeological potential of the site is appropriately addressed. - C. Where appropriate, opportunities should be taken to better reveal or interpret archaeological remains and discoveries for the local community. - 6.49 Archaeological remains constitute some of the most important surviving evidence of the past, but they are a finite and fragile resource.
+Such remains (and their settings where they make a positive contribution to significance) should not be harmed, directly or indirectly, without clear justification taking into account the significance of the remains and the public benefit of development, to ensure the heritage asset is not needlessly lost. - 6.50 The borough contains two Scheduled Monuments: the Brick Kiln in Walmer Road and Kensington Palace.
+Any changes to Scheduled Monuments are controlled by a separate consent system, administered by Historic England, but development within a Scheduled Monument will require planning permission, and development close by may affect its setting. - 6.51 There are also a number of Archaeological Priority Areas in the borough.
 An Archaeological Priority Area (APA) is a defined area where, according to existing information, there is significant known archaeological interest or particular potential for new discoveries.
-APAs have been categorised into one of Tiers 1-3 while all other areas within the Borough will be regarded as being in Tier 4.
-Tier levels indicate when there is a need to understand the potential impact of the proposed development on the heritage asset's significance. - 4.45 The Borough has two Tier 1 APAs focused on Kensington Palace and the Chelsea Porcelain Factory, and five Tier 2 APAs based on historic settlements and features which are set out in the Proposals Map.
+APAs have been categorised into one of Tiers 1-3 while all other areas within the borough will be regarded as being in Tier 4.
+Tier levels indicate when there is a need to understand the potential impact of the proposed development on the heritage asset's significance.

+- 6.52 The borough has two Tier 1 APAs focused on Kensington Palace and the Chelsea Porcelain Factory, and five Tier 2 APAs based on historic settlements and features which are set out in the Policies Map.
 Any major development proposal within these areas must be accompanied by desk based archaeological assessments and where necessary field evaluation.
 For small developments (those below the threshold of major development) within APAs and major developments outside of APAs (Tier 4) pre-application advice should be sought from the Greater London Archaeological Advisory Service (GLAAS) about the need to undertake a desk based archaeological assessments and where necessary field evaluation.
-Guidelines on consulting GLAAS are available from Historic England .
-As a minimum the Greater London Historic Environment Record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.
+Guidelines on consulting GLAAS are available from Historic England.
+As a minimum the Greater London Historic Environment Record should have been consulted and the heritage assets assessed using appropriate expertise where necessary. - 6.53 Following assessment or evaluation a site may be identified as having low or no archaeological potential, in which case no further action will be required.
+Where archaeological potential is identified responses may include refusal of the scheme, adjustments to the site layout or foundation design to mitigate the effects of the development, or excavation and preservation by record.
+Advice will be taken from GLAAS regarding the need for archaeological assessment or evaluation of sites and any necessary mitigations which may be identified as a result.

-Policy CD6: Registered Parks and Gardens
+Policy CD7: Registered Parks and Gardens of special historic interest

-CD6 Registered Parks and Gardens
+CD7: Registered Parks and Gardens of special historic interest